gayverjr/pyemap/docs/tutorial/mining.rst

 Clustering
 ============
 Protein subgraphs are clustered into groups based on sequence or structural similarity.
-By default, structural clustering is used, and this can be switched to sequence using :func:`pyemap.graph_mining.SubgraphPattern.set_clustering`.
+By default, structural clustering is used.
+To switch to sequence clustering, call :func:`pyemap.graph_mining.SubgraphPattern.set_clustering`.

 .. code-block:: python